 The Mundum trek generally costs more than many other low altitude treks.
 The reasons for this are many.
 It's a new trek so there are fewer trekking guides available.
 Post-pandemic there are fewer teahouses available so camping may be needed.
 Transport costs to reach the area.
 All the same, the region boasts exclusivity and a raw rarely seen untouched part of Nepal few get to experience.

 Arranging a Mundum trek

 Local qualified guides are the best option to visit the official Mundum trek.
-It is a new trek so many may not be aware of it.
-Be aware of online tour operators trying to make out that they cover the trek.
+It is a new trek so many other guides may not be aware of it.
+In fact, you may find it hard to find a guide and if you do they may well charge a premium rate.
+Be careful of online tour operators trying to make out that they cover the trek.
 It is a remote area and package tours are rare.
-As per usual booking this trek online through an international agency can be significantly more expensive than booking in person when in Nepal or when dealing with a local guide.
+As per usual, booking this trek online through an international agency can be significantly more expensive than booking in person when in Nepal or when dealing with a local guide.

 Package tours will include transport, food, porters, accommodation (including tents) and permits.

 Pro's include that everything is done for you ahead of time.

 Con's include you don't know who your guide will be and you'll be paying a lot more than getting everything done through a local guide.
 Extended Mundum treks can take you to Haleshi Mahadev and Ilam.

 If you have a couple of days in Nepal when you arrive then you will have a little less difficulty arranging a package trek along the Mundum route yourself.
 Do as much research as you can.
 Print temporary maps.
 Shop around and don't get swayed by the typical talk of places names, mountain names or villages en route - most guides in Kathmandu will not know the area.
 You will need due diligence to find one that has trekked here before and knows the area.

 With package treks it's important to know what's included, meet your guide before going and feel comfortable with both the agency and guide.